NiroshaPerera/NiroshaPerera/README.md

 # Hi there! 👋 I'm Nirosha.

-🌱 I'm a passionate learner and currently expanding my skills in:
+🌱 I'm a passionate learner and currently honing my skills in:

 - Java
 - C